Moran HR, RBI double in 10th leads Pirates over Brewers 6-5

 Brewers: Hitting coach Andy Haines acknowledged OF Christian Yelich is frustrated to be missing this much time early in the season.
 Yelich went on the injured list Saturday and has missed six straight games with a lower back strain.

 “Christian’s a guy that takes so much pride in playing every day,” Haines said.
 “He does not want to sit.
 He just never wants a day off.
-He knows the responsibility he has to people paying to watch him play and to the organization.
-He takes that as serious as anyone can take it.
-So I know he’ll play it off a little bit, but I know deep down it hurts him, man.”
+He knows the responsibility he has to people paying to watch him play and to the organization.”

 UP NEXT